licaakwarteng/angelica/index.md

 ### Welcome to my portfolio page:
-This page holds some real-world projects I have worked on.
+This page holds some real-world and personal projects I have worked on.
 However, kindly note that the names and elements have been altered to ensure data integrity.
 Thank you!